-In this portion of WebMD’s month-by-month guide, you’ll discover what baby milestones you can expect your child to achieve now that she’s 1 year old.
+In this portion of WebMD’s month-by-month guide, you’ll discover what baby milestones you can expect your child to achieve now that they are 1 year old.

 Your baby’s weight has likely tripled since birth.
 At month 12, babies also have grown by 50% -- about 9 to 11 inches -- and their brain is about 60% of its adult size.
-After an incredible one-year growth spurt, your baby’s weight gain will start to slow down as her activity level increases.
+After an incredible one-year growth spurt, your baby’s weight gain will start to slow down as their activity level increases.

 One Year Baby Milestones: Motor Skills

 Your 1-year-old should be standing alone and “cruising”-- walking while holding onto furniture.
 They may even have taken those first tentative solo steps.
-If she hasn’t, hopefully you’ll have your video camera ready to capture the moment when she does.
+If they haven’t, hopefully you’ll have your video camera ready to capture the moment when they do.

 One-year-olds are pretty good at doing a few things for themselves, such as eating with their fingers, helping their parents dress them, and turning the pages of a storybook.
 Your baby should be starting to use a few everyday items correctly, including a spoon, telephone, and hairbrush.
-Although her aim with these things might not be perfect, she certainly has the right intention.
+Although their aim with these things might not be perfect, they certainly have the right intention.